timkriel/syntropy-devops-integrations/kubernetes-multi-cluster/README.md

 - **Syntropy Stack** account and an active Agent Token
 - Terraform >= v0.14.6
 - Programatic access to 3 differnet cloud providers.
-While you can use any cloud providers you wish, the terraform workflow in this example focuses on Cast.ai, Digital Ocean, and AWS.
+While you can use any cloud providers you wish, the terraform workflow in this example focuses on Cast.ai, Digital Ocean, and AWS.cd ../

 # Prepare the Syntropy Stack